AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

        I := Init_2;
     end Main;

-We may also process all source-code files from a project at once.
-For
+We can also process all source-code files from a project at once by specifying a project file.
+For example:
-example:

 .. code-block:: sh